 Prepare for a full day of adventure as your ship cruises into the Rowley Shoals Marine Park this morning.
 This incredible area is made up of three coral atolls that are believed to have been formed over 10 million years ago.
 Home to clear lagoons, untouched coral gardens and an abundance of marine life, Rowley Shoals is a true marine paradise.
 You'll find some of the world’s best diving and snorkelling sites here.
 Join your expedition team, hop aboard a Zodiac and head to pristine Mermaid Reef, home to over 200 species of hard coral.
-Catch your first glimpse of life below the surface during a snorkelling expedition.Daily :
+Catch your first glimpse of life below the surface during a snorkelling expedition before continuing to Cunningham Island, where more snorkelling awaits.Daily :

 Swap the water for the open skies today as you embark on a helicopter flight over the spectacular Dampier Archipelago.

-Located just off the coast of Dampier and Point Samson in the Pilbara region, the archipelago is made up of 42 islands and islets.
-The contrast between the brilliant white beaches, turquoise waters and the rugged Pilbara landscape is a sight to behold and you’ll be left speechless by the mesmerising views seen from the air.
+Located just off the coast of Dampier and Point Samson in the Pilbara region, the Dampier Archipelago is made up of 42 islands and islets.
+The contrast between the brilliant white beaches, turquoise waters, and the rugged Pilbara landscape is a sight to behold and you’ll be left speechless by the mesmerising views seen from the air.
 Be sure to keep an eye out for turtles, whales, dugongs and dolphins as you soar over this coastal wonderland.
-See the main salt lakes and Karratha’s important iron ore industries in full swing as you fly down the western side of the peninsula.Daily :
+See the main salt lakes and iron ore industries in full swing as you fly down the western side of the peninsula before heading back to Karratha Airport.Daily :

 Cruise outer Ningaloo Reef in search of humpback whales.
 These incredible creatures migrate through the coast near Ningaloo in pods from July right through to November.
-If you’re lucky enough, perhaps catch a glimpse of them slapping their tail flukes on the surface as they play in the water.
+If you're lucky enough, perhaps catch a glimpse of them slapping their tails and fins as they play in the water.

 Today is sure to be a memorable one as you enjoy a special Signature Experience.Daily :

 Today will be spent exploring the Abrolhos Islands.
-More than 120 unspoilt islands lie clustered here, spanning more than 100 kilometres just off Western Australia’s north coast.
+More than 120 unspoilt islands lay clustered here, spanning over 100 kilometres off Western Australia's north coast.
 Join your expedition team and hop aboard a Zodiac for an in-depth discovery of this coastal wonderland.
-Large breeding colonies of sea birds can be found on the islands, with more than 90 different species identified.
+Large breeding colonies of sea birds can be found on the islands, with more than 90 different species currently identified.
 Keep watch for sea lions, dolphins and migratory whales as your expedition team member navigates through the turquoise waters.
-The Abrolhos Islands are also rich in maritime history, and the famous Batavia wreck lies on the ocean floor on Morning Reef.
-The Batavia came to grief in 1629 on her maiden voyage from Holland, the first Dutch ship lost off the west coast of Australia.Daily :
+The Abrolhos Islands are also rich in maritime history, and the infamous Batavia wreck lies on the ocean floor on Morning Reef.
+The Batavia was wrecked in 1629 on her maiden voyage from Holland, the first of the Dutch ships lost off the west coast of Australia.Daily :